BalashovAD/parsecpp/README.md

 ## Installation

 This header only library requires a c++20 compiler.
-You can add git submodule to your project and add `target_include_directories(prj PRIVATE ${PARSECPP_INCLUDE_DIR})`.
+You can include this library as a git submodule in your project and add `target_include_directories(prj PRIVATE ${PARSECPP_INCLUDE_DIR})` to your CMakeLists.txt file.

-Alternatively you can copy & paste the `single_include` headers to your include path.
+Alternatively, you can copy & paste the `single_include` headers to your project's include path.
-Use `all.hpp` as base parser header, `full.hpp` contains additional options and extend possibilities.
+Use `all.hpp` as the base parser header, while `full.hpp` contains some extra options.

-Configurable parameters: `Parsecpp_DisableError`, turn it on to optimize error string, recommend for release build.
+There is also a configurable parameter, `Parsecpp_DisableError`, that you can turn on to optimize error string. `-DParsecpp_DisableError=ON` This is recommended for release builds.

 ### Recursion
 `Parsecpp` is a top-down parser and doesn't like left recursion.
 Furthermore, building your combinator parser with direct recursion would cause a stack overflow before parsing.
-Use `lazy(makeParser)`, `lazyCached`, `lazyForget` functions that will end the loop while building.
+Use `lazy`, `lazyCached`, `lazyForget` functions that will end the loop while building.
 Refer to `benchmark/lazyBenchmark.cpp` for more details.

 To remove left recursion use this [general algorithm](https://en.wikipedia.org/wiki/Left_recursion#Removing_left_recursion).
 See `examples/calc`.